Morning Suit Etiquette

 Trousers are cut high with a single pleat down the middle and no cuffs.
 Grey trousers should be worn with a grey coat and grey trousers with a black stripe should be paired with a black coat.

-A plain white shirt should be worn with a waistcoat or vest, with either a tie or cravat being considered acceptable for most occasions.
+A plain white shirt should be worn with a morning suit waistcoat or vest, with either a tie or cravat being considered acceptable for most occasions.
 Although traditionally morning suit waistcoats are grey, one may choose to personalise this aspect of his morning suit by choosing a different colour.

 According to morning suit etiquette, the finished look should be accessorised with a black or grey top hat and gloves.
 Shoes should not be slip on – only highly polished lace up black shoes are acceptable, and these are to be paired with black socks.
 Cufflinks and a handkerchief are optional, however may add a polished appearance to the overall presentation of the morning suit.